krzysu/mashaclimbing/src/posts/2017-08-volkspark/volkspark.md

 ---
-path: '/sunday-in-volkspark-friedrichshain/'
+path: '/sunday-in-volkspark-friedrichshain-berlin/'
-title: Sunday in Volkspark Friedrichshain
+title: 'Sunday in Volkspark Friedrichshain, Berlin'
 date: '2017-08-14'
 published: true
 tags: ['outdoor']
 image: './thumbnail.jpg'
+seo: 'Climbing outdoors in Volkspark Friedrichshain, one of the best parks in Berlin.
+You can find people jogging, cycling, doing yoga, skating, playing frisbee, volleyball, grilling.
+A place for all possible urban sports activities.'
 ---

 Usually on Sundays we go to a climbing gym.
 This time it was different - I felt sick.
 Nothing serious, but I was coughing the whole weekend and decided that it's not the best idea to run to a gym.
 Well, the day supposed to be quite lazy and relaxed..